amitrawani07/demo-delta/README.md

 # demo-delta
-This is my demo class
+This is my demo class.